jonatas1n/jonatas1n/README.md

-# 😄 Hi, my name is Jônatas G. Barbosa S.
+# 😄 Hi, my name is Jônatas Gomes

 ## 💻 I'm a Science Computing student, at Universidade de Brasília.
 ### 🔍 Looking for my passion within my area and for new experiences.